theodox/plutarch/Places/Cithaeron.md

 #  Mt.
 Cithaeron

- Mountain in Boeotia. https://pleiades.stoa.org/places/540714.
-In the territory of (/Places/Plataea.md).
+ Mountain in [Boeotia](/Places/Boeotia.md). https://pleiades.stoa.org/places/540714.
+In the territory of [Plataea](/Places/Plataea.md).
 Connected to the death of Pentheus and the birth of Oedipus.
 It's where Artemis killed Actaeon.
 Also the tomb of Mardonius.

 Pausanias (9.2.1ff)